Published November 11, 2018

-- THE BIGGER PICTURE with Timothy Spangler, Interview
+- RADIO — The Bigger Picture with Timothy Spangler, Interview

-- Excerpt in American Heritage, “Belgians Deported to Slave Factories”
+- BOOK EXCERPT — American Heritage, “Belgians Deported to Slave Factories”

 - Kirkus Reviews — Starred Review (only 760 out of 8,000 annual Kirkus Reviews get a Starred Review)